kbb249/online-thrifting-marketplace/D.2.md

     - The system must be able to recover from server failure without data loss using automated recovery tools

 ## MVP
+The MVP for this project will include the core features necessary such as University email verification, a listing system and a manual system to check the locker exchange workflow.
+For university email verification we will start with a .edu check until we can get direct university verification (DUO).
+We will also implement a basic listing system where users can post items for sale with photos, descriptions and pricing.
+It will also be available for buyers to browse and contact sellers.
+And finally we should manually try locker drop offs while observing how Amazon lockers are utilized and what the customer experience looks like.
+Possibly interviewing customers as they finish their pick up.
+By doing these we will be validating if there is a demand for the product, the trustworthiness of the product because of the email verification and the convenience/usability of the locker system and listing program.

 ## Use Cases
 ### *Use Case Diagram*